SNAP Benefits in Missouri: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your balance in several ways.
-Check online through the state's ebtEDGE portal, use the Benny app, call the number on your card, or look at your last purchase or ATM receipt.
+You can check your balance through the online ebtEDGE portal, the Benny app, by calling the number on your card, or on your last ATM or store receipt.
+These options give you quick access to your current benefit amounts.

 Check Your Missouri EBT Balance